gprMax/GSoC/project-ideas-2026.md

 **Length:** 350 hours

-## 2. Reactive Simulation & Analytics: Integrating marimo with gprMax
+## Project 2.
+Reactive Simulation & Analytics: Integrating marimo with gprMax

 gprMax users typically interact with the software via terminal commands or by using static Jupyter notebooks.
 Although, Jupyter notebooks are very convenient workflows based on them can